The Dyslexic Indian Bipolar

-The weaker/inferior brother finally swims further than his stronger ‘perfect DNA’ brother in a swim off, he then looks up to sky and feels like his getting closer to his dream.
+The weaker/inferior brother finally swims further than his stronger ‘perfect DNA’ brother in a swim off, he then looks up to the sky and feels like his getting closer to his dream.

-This scene captured me as I was compared to my smart neurotypical sister, I did not understand at the time what was wrong with me.
+This scene captured me as I was compared to my smart neurotypical sister, and I did not understand at the time what was wrong with me.

 When the stronger brother asked how did you do it, the weaker brother states: “I never saved anything for the swim back.”

-Don’t focus on the flaws — focus on your strengths!
+So don’t focus on the flaws — focus on your strengths!